Labs64/DigiPass/readme.txt

 = Features =

-* Integration based on a simple shortcode <!-- digipass -->.
+* Integration based on a simple shortcode <!-- digipass -->
-* Real-time sales statistics: no cronjob or batch needed.
+* Real-time sales statistics: no cronjob or batch needed
-* Paid articles: set a price on articles of your choosing.
-Users will only see an excerpt and have the option to purchase the full article.
+* Paid articles: set a price on articles of your choosing; users will only see an excerpt and have the option to purchase the full article
-* No programming/scripting experience needed.
+* No programming/scripting experience needed
-* BitMonet takes less than 10 minutes to set up.
+* DigiPass takes less than 10 minutes to set up

 = Pricing (It's FREE - forever FREE) =